Campus Improvement Plan

 Family and Community Engagement Strengths

-MWE also partners with our local community center, Family Point Resources.
+- MWE also partners with our local community center, Family Point Resources.

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 1: Family engagement is not represented equally by all sub-populations.
-Root Cause: Certain parent groups do not understand what is available, there are language barriers and cultural differences, and some parents have limited time/resources to give.
+Root Cause: Not all of our parent groups understand what is available, there are language barriers and cultural differences, and some parents have limited time/resources to give.
 To solve this, support from CIS and translation services will be utilized.

-Problem Statement 2: Parent understanding of academic expectations (campus, district, state) is not as strong as it could be.
 Root Cause: There are many rules and regulations regarding academics and school operations.
-These change frequently and can be hard to keep up with, especially for non-educators.
+These change frequently and can be hard to keep up with, especially for non- educators.
 To solve this, parent meetings and communications (such as weekly newsletters) will be used to highlight important information.

 Goal 1: Student Achievement